Zilog Z8000: Z8000 CPU based systems

 The Zilog S8000 computer came out with a version of Unix called ZEUS (Zilog Enhanced Unix System).
 ZEUS was a port of Unix Version 7 and included what were referred to as 'the Berkeley Enhancements'.
 ZEUS included a version of COBOL called RM/COBOL (Ryan McFarland COBOL).
-The availability of RM/COBOL allowed many commercial applications to be quickly ported to the S8000 computer although this did not help its long-term success.
-The S8000 did find some success with the IRS and tax preparers in United States, who used the model for processing of electronically filed tax returns.
+The availability of RM/COBOL allowed many commercial applications to be quickly ported to the S8000 computer, although this did not help its long-term success.
+The S8000 did find some success with the IRS and tax preparers in the United States, who used the model for processing of electronically filed tax returns.

 The Z8000 featured in Steve Ciarcia's Trump Card project for his Circuit Cellar column in Byte magazine, providing an expansion card with the Z8001 processor and 512 KB of RAM suitable for use with an IBM-compatible PC.
 Compilers for BASIC and C were supplied with the board, along with an assembler and a Z80 emulator that could run programs written for CP/M-80.
 It was envisaged that Unix would also be made available for the Trump Card.

 There was a Z8000 version of the Xenix Operating System.
 In 1982, Digital Research and Zilog announced an agreement to make CP/M available for the Z8000.